 Identifying minerals in high sulfidation epithermal deposits

-With an oreXpress geological spectrometer and EZ-ID, a geologist can match the target minerals from outcrops, pits, trenches and benches against two mineral spectral libraries from USGS and SPECMin.
+With an oreXpress geological spectrometer and EZ-ID, a geologist can match the target minerals from outcrops, pits, trenches and benches against three mineral spectral libraries from USGS, SPECMin and GeoSPEC.
 EZ-ID allows the geologist to add spectral match regions to further identify dominant minerals from mixtures by focusing on and matching against the most important features in the spectra.
 For example, in high sulfidation epithermal deposits that might mean focusing on:

 - Alunite with key absorption features at 1440, 1475, 1760, 2165/2206 and 2320nm